sevashasla/TowerDefence/README.md

+Download game into folder and call it 'TowerDefence'.
-To start game write in console in previous folder, where project contains(for example its name is TowerDefence):
+To start game write in console in previous folder, where project is:

 1) in console mode - $ python3 -m TowerDefence.main console